Baby on Board (film): Plot

 Meeting Danny for drinks, when Curtis tells him what Angela said, he says she must be cheating on him.
 His reasoning is, if they are using double condoms it is practically impossible.
 When Curtis returns home to pack some things to stay with Danny, Angela hides her mound of tear-soaked tissues, and they both accuse each other of infidelity before he leaves.

 The Marks become even more estranged due to the Chambers and her mother.
 When Curtis arrives at Danny's he finds a surprise, two private strippers.
 Once Danny takes his to the bedroom, he awkwardly tries to make conversation with his.
 At Sylvia's, Angela is told to get Curtis to confess to cheating, then kick him out.
 Noone pays attention to both of the Marks' insistence that they still love each other.

 As both of the Markses refuse to move out, they are each advised to not communicate with the other.
 This leads to a very uncomfortable nine-months.
 In addition, as Angela landed the perfume ad campaign just before discovering the pregnancy, and Mary has been away on business ever since, she desperately hides her bump.
-As her boss is both childless and driven, Angela fears losinging this prime assignment.
+As her boss is both childless and driven, Angela fears losing this prime assignment.

 Mary rushes into the office, warning that the CEO of the Japanese firm they hope will invest in the perfume expects a pitch at four.
 Simultaneously, Sylvia is delivering divorce papers to Danny when Curtis bolts.
-Danny realises he must be headed to a 'massage parlor', so the separated couple hurry behind.
+Danny realises he must be headed to a 'massage parlor', so the separated couple hurries behind.

 Finally everyone comes together.
-As Angela starts to pitch to the investors, goes into labor.
+As Angela starts to pitch to the investors, she goes into labor.
 Raphy contacts Dr. Bob, his mystery boyfriend.
 The Chambers, back together after Danny's heartfelt speech about commitment in the parlor, head to the ad agency with Curtis.
 The whole situation is finally resolved, as the misunderstandings are cleared up after Angela's water breaks.
 Soon the Marks are back together and proud parents of a baby boy.